jssbnn/Coctura_Cookware_Forms/README.md

 # Coctura_Cookware_Forms
-This is a website which features Javascript programming for web forms
+This is a website based in HTML and CSS and features Javascript programming for interactive web forms